mjpark03/PSwithScenario/project01/RACHEL.md

 ## Select Data Structure and Algorithm

-* Map: store key and value
+* HashMap 1: store key and value
+  * key: Integer
+  * value: Integer
-* Array: record frequency for each key
+* HashMap 2: record frequency for each key
-* Queue: insert key in the order that get method is invoked
+  * key: Integer
+  * value: Integer, the count of key
+* HashMap 3: record key set for each frequency
+  * key: Integer, the count
+  * value: HashSet, key set

+##